heesuan/Geology-Forecast-Challenge-Private-4th-prize/README.md

 Model Selection:
 Through experimentation, I found that using GRU instead of LSTM, along with tuning the number of hidden units, yielded better results.
 Additionally, employing a checkpointing strategy that saves the model achieving the lowest validation loss during training proved to be an effective way to identify the best-performing model.

+I’ve uploaded the file titled 'More elaborate Code'.
+Please take a look when you get a chance.